isaacs/node-lru-cache/README.md

   // have expired.
   // Also, as this cache is optimized for LRU/MRU operations, some of
   // the staleness/TTL checks will reduce performance, as they will incur
-  // overhead by deleting from Map objects rather than simply throwing old
+  // overhead by deleting items.
-  // Map objects away.
   // Must be a positive integer in ms, defaults to 0, which means "no TTL"
   ttl: 1000 * 60 * 5,